hiibolt/niu-metis-documentation/src/chapter_4.md

 By doing this, we can intergrate Metis into the workflow of any existing web server!

 This technique also opens the door to other techniques, three of which I will briefly mention below.
-Because of the varyied and complex nature of implementation, they will only be described conceptually.
+Because of the varied and complex nature of implementation, they will only be described conceptually.

 ### Providing Files to Metis Remotely
 By adding file IDs, download links, or using another way to communicate a download location, you can use the arguments on a job submission request to provide Metis with a way to download files for processing.